Who we are

 This website is owned by BARDSEY TREE SERVICES and our registered office is at Croft Farm, Main Street, Wighill, LS24 8BQ we are a ‘data controller’ for the purposes of the Data Protection Act 1998 and as of 25 May 2018, the General Data Protection Regulation (‘GDPR’) (as applicable the “Legislation”) where we control the purposes for which we process your personal information.
 We take the appropriate measures to comply with the Legislation.

-Any questions about our data protection policy or how we handle your personal data should be addressed to Nichola Wilkins (See Contact information below.)
+If you have any questions about our data protection policy or how we handle your personal data, please address Nichola Wilkins (See Contact information below.)

 What information do we collect?

 We collect personal information about you (such as your name, address and contact details such as email address), when you make an enquiry via our website or by phone, when you buy services from us, or when we buy goods or services from you.

 We may receive information about you from credit agencies if it is necessary to assist us in providing you with requested services and which we will add to the information we already hold in order to supply you with our services.

 We may process sensitive personal information in certain situations, for example when carrying out credit checks or specific investigations.
 If we request such information, we will explain why we are requesting it and how we intend to use it.